chilikasha/tinytools/README.md

 - [KeyClu](https://github.com/Anze/KeyCluCask) - press `⌘` twice and hold to see the list of any app's shortcuts.

 - [Klack](https://tryklack.com/) - this app adds mechanical keyboard sounds to every keystroke.

+- [LinearMouse](https://linearmouse.app/) - customize mouse and trackpad behaviour.
+Use different settings for each pointing device.

 - [Maccy](https://maccy.app/) - a lightweight clipboard manager for macOS which does one job - keeping your copy history at hand.